a1v0/a1v0.de/draft-articles/local-login-fails-after-removal-of-dummy-data.md

 date: 2023-11-15
 ---

+Are you unable to use local login on your ServiceNow instance?
+Is your organisation's logo missing from the login screen?
+Then you've come to the right place.

+> **Nice to know:** This problem doesn't affect web service users or SSO login, only users logging in locally.

 - intro
   - unable to access instance via local login following removal of dummy data
   - (SSO and web service users aren't affected because they don't use this login page)